picodata/picodata/docs/reference/cli.md

 SUBCOMMANDS:
-    admin      Connect to the Admin console of a Picodata instance connect    Connect to the Distributed SQL console expel      Expel node from cluster
+    admin      Connect to the Admin console of a Picodata instance config     Subcommands related to working with the configuration file connect    Connect to the Distributed SQL console expel      Expel node from cluster
     help       Print this message or the help of the given subcommand(s)